hekmon/subtitles-ai-ocr/README.md

-# PGS AI OCR
+# Subtitles AI OCR

-Extract PGS subtitles and recover text using an external (with OpenAI API) Vision Language model to create an output SRT file.
+Decode Bluray PGS or DVD VobSub subtitles and extract their embedded text using an external (with OpenAI API) Vision Language Model to create an output SRT file.

 ## Usage